ghost-goblin/CySA/part2.md

    + LDAP v2 defines three types of authentication: anonymous, simple (clear-text password) and Kerberos v4
    + LDAP ACLs can limit which accounts or users can access objects in the directory
    + Kerberos _(unlike RADIUS and TACACS+)_ is designed to operate on untrusted networks and uses encryption to protect its authentication traffic
-       + [LDAP Injection](https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html) is used improperly filtered user input via web applications to send arbitary LDAP queries
+       + [LDAP Injection](https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html) is used to improperly filter user input via web applications to send arbitary LDAP queries
    + **RADIUS**
    + **TACACS+**
        + TACACS+ should be run in an isolated environment to protect it from attackers